Northern krill: Reproduction

 Northern krill reproduce seasonally, their eggs hatching during the spring and summer months.
 Reproduction tends to mirror the krill's access to food.
 During spring and summer months their food source phytoplankton bloom and provide nutrition for their hatched larvae.
 Northern krill have sexual dimorphism, meaning that males and females have different reproductive structures.
 Females are usually smaller and have a chamber where fertilized eggs are stored and released, while males have modified pleopods specialized to transfer sperm to the female.
 With these appendages, males transfer packets of sperm (spermatophores).
 Up to 10,000 eggs can be oviparous at once.
 Females latch onto their eggs externally before releasing them near the surface.
 The eggs sink before hatching into swimming nauplius larvae.

+Genome

+The genome of the northern krill (Meganyctiphanes norvegica) was assembled in 2024 with a total length of approximately 19.2 gigabases.
+This represents one of the largest genomes assembled for any animal.
+A significant portion of the genome is composed of repeated sequences (74%) and retrotransposons make up the majority of these repeats.
+Approximately 25,000 protein-coding genes have been annotated within the M. norvegica genome.
+Several gene families appear to have undergone expansion within the M. norvegica lineage.
+These include families associated with cuticle formation and moulting processes and opsins, which represent light-sensing receptor proteins in the eye.
+Specifically, 19 opsin genes have been identified as part of the expanded gene family set.
+Synonymous divergence suggests that M. norvegica and the Antarctic krill share a common ancestor approximately 130 million years ago.

+Resequencing of 74 individuals from eight different regions across the North Atlantic and the Mediterranean Sea uncovered around 760 million single-nucleotide polymorphisms (SNPs).
+Limited population structure with mean fixation index around 0.06 indicates extensive gene flow and shows Mediterranean and Atlantic stocks are not reproductively isolated.
+However, several hundred genes show signatures of adaptive divergence with functions in photoreception, circadian regulation, reproduction and thermal tolerance.
+The most diverging gene between Atlantic and Mediterranean samples was a homolog of nrf-6.
+This particular gene is responsible for encoding a lipid transport protein and may relate to the earlier spring spawning of Mediterranean krill.